EXECUTIVE EMPLOYMENT AGREEMENT

 WHEREAS, the Company and Executive would like to set forth the terms of Executive’s continued employment;

 NOW THEREFORE, in consideration of the recitals and the mutual agreements herein set forth, the Company and the Executive agree as follows:

 EMPLOYMENT AND TERM

 1.1 Employment.
-The Company hereby employs Executive and Executive accepts employment as Chief Financial Officer of the Company, with the understanding and agreement that Executive may, in the sole and complete discretion of the Company, be appointed to serve as Chief Executive Officer of a subsidiary of the Company, as an alternative to serving as Chief Financial Officer of the Company, at any time during the Term (as defined below).
-As its Chief Financial Officer or as Chief Executive Officer of such subsidiary, Executive shall render such services to the Company as are customarily rendered by a comparable officer of comparable companies and as required by the articles and by-laws of the Company or its subsidiary, as applicable.
+The Company hereby employs Executive and Executive accepts employment as Chief Financial Officer of the Company.
+As its Chief Financial Officer, Executive shall render such services to the Company as are customarily rendered by a comparable officer of comparable companies and as required by the articles and by-laws of the Company.
 Executive accepts such employment and, consistent with fiduciary standards which exist between an employer and an employee, shall perform and discharge the duties commensurate with his position that may be assigned to him from time to time by the Company.

 1.3 Compensation and Benefits.
 During the Term of this Agreement, the Executive shall be entitled to the compensation (“Compensation”) and benefits (“Benefits”) described in Exhibit A attached hereto.